 There are several potential reasons why large teams exist:

 - Some endeavours are inherently big.
 Sometimes an organization will decide to take on a complex effort, such as building an office tower, an air traffic control system, or a financial transaction processing system.

 - Overly-specialized staff promote larger teams.
-When IT staff are narrowly focused it requires many people to work, at least part time, on a team so that the team has sufficient skills to get the job done.
+When staff are narrowly focused it requires many people to work, at least part time, on a team so that the team has sufficient skills to get the job done.
 When people are generalizing specialists your teams become much smaller and more collaborative.

 - Working on large teams can lead to greater rewards.
 Similarly, someone is “empire building” and purposefully creates a large team so that they will be rewarded for doing so.
-We have worked in two organizations where before their agile transformation the pay grade of a manager was determined by the number of people the person managed.
+We have worked in two organizations where, before their agile transformation, the pay grade of a manager was determined by the number of people the person managed.
 Worse yet, in one organization the people on the larger teams tended to get better bonuses, and quicker promotions, than people on smaller teams regardless of the actual ability of the team to deliver value to the organization.

 - Reduce the problem.
 Sometimes a large problem can be shrunk down through pruning features out of the vision, or at least by deferring them until later.

 - Address your organization’s culture.
 As we discussed earlier, most of the reasons that organizations build large teams are the result of cultural challenges.
 We suggest that you fix the real problem by adopting a Disciplined Agile® Mindset and evolving your way of working (WoW), thereby motivating an evolution of your culture.

 - Organize the large team into a collection of smaller teams.
 In other words, create a program.